NewWorldPacifist/newworldpacifist.github.io/content/posts/what-is-a-pacifist/index.md

 * Yes - The player can complete the tutorial without killing, but may inflict pain.
 * N/A - The game doesn't have tutorials.

+### CP - Community Pacifist
+A Community Pacifist is something the game community sets as the rules for it to be a Pacifist run.
+These rules will vary game to game as people love a good challenge run.
+The rules will not be explained in this section of the website, rather it will be posted with the game that has a Community Pacifist run associated with it.
+Ideally though, it should somehow relate to being pacifist in some form or another.

+For example, Pokémon LeafGreen and FireRed, the community setup a Pacifist run whereas you are unable to deal direct damage.
+Indirect damage (burn, poison, spikes, etc) are acceptable methods to win a Pokémon battle.